Jiani-liu/MT5763_Shiny/README.md

 Key elements of the analysis code are as follows:
 - *global.R* –  an R script that saved all functions which used to processing data.
-- *app.R* - an R script that extracts and formats dynamic input time-series data from the [Johns Hopkins Center for Systems Science and Engineering github page](https://github.com/CSSEGISandData/COVID-19/tree/master/csse_covid_19_data/csse_covid_19_time_series).And used to render the Shiny app.
-This consists of several plotting functions as well as the ui (user interface) and server code required to render the Shiny app.
+- *server.R* - an R script that extracts and formats dynamic input time-series data from the [Johns Hopkins Center for Systems Science and Engineering github page](https://github.com/CSSEGISandData/COVID-19/tree/master/csse_covid_19_data/csse_covid_19_time_series).
+This contains server code required to render the Shiny app.
+- *ui.R* -an R script that used to design the user interface, it contains interactive and display function.

 ## Updates

-The [Shiny app](https://fancy-statistic.shinyapps.io/shiny_covid/) automatically updates itself based on the code in *app.R* and updated case data can be downloaded directly from the app via the 'Download data' tab.
+The [Shiny app](https://fancy-statistic.shinyapps.io/shiny_covid/) automatically updates itself based on the code in *server.R* and updated case data can be downloaded directly from the app via the 'Download data' tab.

 ## Other resources